brthor/gofer.net.github.io/index.md

 ### Start a Redis instance.

 We recommend using [docker](https://docs.docker.com/install/) to start a local Redis instance for testing.
-Setting up a production-level Redis instance is out of the scope of this guide.
+Setting up a production-level Redis instance is out of the scope of this documentation.

 ```bash
 $ docker run -d -p 127.0.0.1:6379:6379 redis:4-alpine